alphagov/govuk-design-system/src/styles/images/index.md

 - recolour

 Remember to avoid using images for unnecessary decoration, even if it’s an 'image of text'.

-<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure any icons and images used in links are at least 24px by 24px in size, with adequate spacing.
-This is to make sure users can easily interact with the link.
-This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

 ### Show text as written content, instead of images